-The Board of Directors of ALL holds 7members:
+The Board of Directors of ALL holds 7 members:

 - Jean-Pascal VIALARON, Chairman;

-- Alain SCHAEDGEN, General Manager;
+- Alain SCHAEDGEN, Managing Director;

 - Claire-Marie COSTE-LEPOUTRE, Director,

+- Kathleen Van den Eynde, Director

 - Robert FRANSSEN, Director

 - Philippe MORIN, Director,

 - Benoît REDON, Director,

-- Gérard LEFRANT, Director.
+- Eric WINTER, Director (appointed in December 2018)

 This satisfies the legal requirement that the Shareholder shall appoint at least three members.
-Only one of them is involved in an executive function into ALL (General Manager).
+Only one of them is involved in an executive function into ALL (Managing Page 10 of 86

+Director).
 The remuneration of Board members for his/her duties is not dependent on the performance of Allianz Life Luxembourg S.A.